 A University is “An institution at the highest level of education where you can study for a degree or do research”(Oxford Dictionaries)

-The setup of the day will differ from other years.
-This year you will have more options to choose from and different activities will be presented simultaneously (activities such as: mini-lectures, workshops, debate sessions, try-outs, etc.).
-A timetable will be presented after the summer holiday.
-The programme starts at 08.45 until 17.30 and, just like on a festival, you decide when and what to join.
-Of course, we hope to see you the entire day!
+The setup of the day differed from previous years.
+This year there were more options to choose from and different activities were presented simultaneously (activities such as: mini-lectures, workshops, debate sessions, try-outs, etc.).
+A timetable was presented, the programme started at 08.45 until 17.30 and, just like on a festival, people could decide when and what to join.

-Two international keynotes speakers are scheduled on this education day.
-The day will start with a key note from Maria Knutson Wedel from Chalmers University and the closing key note will be given by Pedro de Bruyckere from Belgium, he is the author of the book ‘Urban myths about Learning and Education'.
+Two international keynotes speakers were scheduled on this Education Day.
+The day started with a keynote from Maria Knutson Wedel from Chalmers University, and the closing keynote was given by Pedro de Bruyckere, from Belgium.

 Pedro de Bruyckere is the author of the book ‘Urban myths about Learning and Education', and at the end of his keynote 10 lucky visitors won this book during a lottery.